-You will receive the very best care at West Virginia University Hospitals, where our faculty physicians are part of a network of skilled specialists.
-Your attending physician heads a healthcare team that provides the right combination of skills, training, and experience to ensure that your stay will be as comfortable as possible.
+You will receive the very best care at J.W.
+Ruby Memorial Hospital, where our faculty physicians are part of a network of skilled specialists.
+Your attending physician leads a healthcare team that provides the right combination of skills, training, and experience to ensure that your stay will be as comfortable as possible.

 Residents are fully licensed physicians who have completed four years of medical school and now are doing specialized post-graduate training.

-Because West Virginia University Hospitals is a teaching institution, medical students, supervised by your attending physician and residents, may observe your progress and contribute to your care.
+Because J.W.
+Ruby Memorialt Hospital is a teaching institution, medical students, supervised by attending physician and residents, may observe your progress and contribute to your care.

 Physician assistants are specially trained and certified to provide medical services under the supervision of a physician.

 Nurse practitioners are registered nurses with advanced education and training.

 While you are in the hospital, a registered nurse will direct and oversee your nursing care.
 During your hospital stay, your nurse will provide physical care, education, evaluation of your response to care, and answer your questions and concerns.
 Your nurse will also provide emotional support to you and your family.